seng637/seng637-a5/Assignment5.md

 ## 3.2 TESTING TOOLS

-In this assignment, you will use the following tools to analyze the test data provided.
+In this assignment, you will use the following tool to analyze the test data provided.

--  SRTAT **OR**
 -  RDC-11 (an EXCEL worksheet and macro).

 ## 3.3 SYSTEM UNDER TEST

 The system to be tested for this part is a hypothetical system and its failure data is attached([failure-data-a5.zip](failure-data-a5.zip)).
 You may need to change the dataset format.